micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-6-rashi_en.md

 ### passuk 7
 <b>And you shall teach them.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The word שִׁנַנְתָּם is an expression of sharpness, implying that they (words of Torah) should be sharp in your mouth, so that if a person asks you anything about them, you will not need to stammer (hesitate) about it, but tell him (the answer) immediately.
 <b>To your children.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>[In this instance בָנֶיךָ ] refers to the disciples (students).
-We find everywhere that disciples are referred to as children, as it is said, “You are children of Hachem, your God,” and it says, “the children (disciples) of the prophets who were in Beis Eil.”
+We find everywhere that disciples are referred to as children, as it is said, “You are children of Adonoy, your God,” and it says, “the children (disciples) of the prophets who were in Beis Eil.”
 Similarly in reference to King Chizkiyahu who taught the Torah to all of Yisroel, and he called them children, as it is said, “My children, now, do not be carelessely forgetful.”
-And even as disciples are called children as it is said, “You are children of Hachem, your God, so too is the <i>Rav</i> (teacher) called father, as it is said, “My father, my father, the chariot of Yisroel, etc.”
+And even as disciples are called children as it is said, “You are children of Adonoy, your God, so too is the <i>Rav</i> (teacher) called father, as it is said, “My father, my father, the chariot of Yisroel, etc.”
 <b>And you are to discuss them.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Your main discussions should be only about them.
 Make them (words of Torah) primary and do not make them of secondary importance.
 <b>When you go to sleep.</b> I might conclude that this means even if you go to sleep in midday, it is therefore stated, “When you arise.”
 I might then conclude that this means even if you arise in midnight, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>it is therefore stated, “When you sit at home and when you walk on the road”; thus the Torah speaks of the usual way of life, [indicating that בְּשָׁכְבְךָ means] the usual time of sleeping [and בְקוּמֶךָ means] the usual time of rising.